What is a cultivar?

 Make your own cultivar!

-You don’t need a botany PHD or a lab coat to make your own cultivar.
+You don’t need a botany PHD or a lab to make your own cultivar.
 People have been doing it for centuries.
 (Read Missouri Prairie Foundation’s “Natives, Cultivars, and Nativars” for more background.)

 Don’t forget to give it a good name!